Traveloka-Hotel-Ranking/.github/profile/README.md

 # Future Development

 # License
 Distributed under the MIT License.
-See `LICENSE` for more information.
+See `LICENSE.md` 'in License-repo' for more information.